Logo

 まつちよ

 The fourth restaurant in Goala was Shuku Kaijin 🎊.
 President Maruo and the brewer were here, and I had a nice chat with him, but I was so engrossed in the conversation and sake that I forgot to ask for a photo 😅.
 While drinking Oceto, I looked at the menu and found a nigori sake that I had never seen before, so I quickly ordered it 🍶.
 The first aroma was slightly sweet with a hint of koji malt.
 The top aroma is slightly sweet with a hint of koji malt.
 It has a slight acidity, a slight sweetness from the rice, and a mild umami.
 It is said that the sake was kept in a refrigerator at 15°C after bottling, but it was so beautiful that it was hard to believe that it was from the H20BY.
 It is indeed Yamahai without any twists at all 😊.
 We also had some handmade junmai sake which is hard to find unless you are a local.
-It was delicious 🍶✨️ By the way, I asked about the yeast used, and the label says "Kumamoto No. 9" but actually they use 5 different types of No. 9 yeast.
-I forgot the name, but they use two types of yeast from the Kumamoto Prefectural Sake Brewing Research Institute, two types of yeast from a koji company, and one type of yeast from the Association of Sake Brewers.
-Incidentally, Yamahai has no yeast added, but it seems to come from somewhere, and the label says it uses No. 9.
+It was delicious 🍶✨️ I asked the brewery about the yeast used, and they told me that the "Kumamoto No. 9" on the label is actually 5 different types of No. 9 yeast: 2 types from the Kumamoto Prefectural Sake Brewing Research Institute of "Koroh", 2 types from a yeast company whose name I forgot, and 1 type from an association yeast.
+Incidentally, Yamahai has no yeast added, but it seems to come from somewhere, and the label says that No. 9 is used.

 Japanese>English